 The American Dental Association recommends that children visit the dentist every six months to ensure their teeth stay healthy and smile remain beautiful.

-By routinely seeing Dr. Matt for exams and cleanings, your son or daughter can:
+By routinely seeing Dr. Matt or Dr. Denise for exams and cleanings, your son or daughter can:

 - Prevent tooth decay, gum disease, and bad breath

 - Avoid costly and extensive dental procedures

 - Have white teeth by reducing staining from food and drinks

 - Shorten the time spent in our office

 - Have a smile that will last a lifetime

 During your youngster’s exam, Dr. Matt or Dr. Denise will thoroughly examine the patient’s teeth and gums for signs of tooth decay, gum disease, and other health problems.
 The dentist may also want to take X-rays to see what is happening beneath the surface of the teeth and gums.